alphagov/verify-local-patterns/README.md

 ### 4. Making a pull request

-To make a pull request, you'll need to push your version of the project to your own repository on GitHub
+Once you're happy with your changes, [make a pull request from your fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ## Contributing issues